-Since inception, the Capacity Chapter has recognised the need for national policy reflecting both industry and government commitment to improving industry effectiveness and efficiency, specifically:
+Since inception, RA's Capacity polict stream has recognised the need for national policy reflecting both industry and government commitment to improving industry effectiveness and efficiency, specifically:

 - Best use of existing capacity by reducing the complexity and cost of bidding and the risk in traditional forms of contracts;

 - Providing confidence in future work flows (predictability) and contract conditions to promote investment in capability;

 Building our industry capacity: the opportunity of a lifetime

 In September 2017, over 100 CEOs, senior leaders and engineering and construction managers from over 60 organisations met in Sydney to discuss nine key areas impacting on the efficient delivery of infrastructure.

 The outcomes from this workshop are detailed in The Opportunity of a Lifetime.
 This report captures the views of government and industry on the challenges and opportunities facing the nation, and at the same time provides practical options that we can work on together to deliver Australia’s record infrastructure program.

 The report underlines the opportunity to create a more equitable, diverse workforce - and in so doing, capture the full productive potential of our nation and sow the seeds for a more enduring, flexible and sustainable workforce in the future.

 The cost of tendering: what we learned from our 2017 survey